The capital city of Scotland is popular at any time of the year – so why should you think about visiting Edinburgh in winter?

 Edinburgh can be much quieter in the winter months than in the height of summer but rest assured, the city runs as it does every other day.
 You’ll find that mid week is much quieter than the weekends when people like me head north for a weekend break!

-The first thing that you need to bear in mind when visiting Edinburgh in the winter months is that the weather can be fairly, hmm, how can I say it?
-Yuck.
-Yes, that covers it!
-It can be very unpredictable and while we can all hope for those crisp and clear days that we all know are cold but allows us to take some gorgeous pics and it’s all ok, what often happens is cold and rainy and very much not so fun.
-Cold is almost certainly what you’ll end up with and whether that’s accompanied by rain, drizzle, snow or gorgeous sunshine is pot luck!
+While we can all hope for those crisp and clear days that are cold but allow us to take some gorgeous photos, what often happens is cold and rainy and grey.
+Cold is almost a certainty in winter but whether that’s accompanied by rain, drizzle, snow or gorgeous sunshine is pot luck!

 I’m blaming my kids for this one as I’d probably have bypassed the whole story otherwise, but I do love history and I do love dogs so this one makes my list of things to do – without fail we visit every time we’re in the city.